PDF Password Protection API - Complete Security Guide

 {

-// Get your client ID and client secret from https://dashboard.groupdocs.cloud/
+// Get your credentials from https://dashboard.groupdocs.cloud/

 string MyClientId = "YOUR_CLIENT_ID";